 The research used the qualitative method and snowball method.
 The researcher conducted an in-depth interview with key informants.
-We added key informants according to data requirements (Rahayu, 2020, pp. 65).
+We added key informants according to data requirements (Rahayu, 2020, p.
+65).
 Cresswell and Creswell (2018, pp. 262-264) explained that qualitative research requires few informants.
-The appropriateness and competence of informants are crucial to obtaining accurate data.
-(Rahayu, 2020, pp. 66).
-We conducted an in-depth interview with 27 informants consisting of 3 representatives of the Office of Education, 7 teachers, 5 staff, 8 representatives of parents, and 4 principals.
+The appropriateness and competence of informants are crucial to obtaining accurate data (Rahayu, 2020, p.
+66).
+We conducted an indepth interview with 27 informants consisting of three representatives of the Office of Education, seven teachers, five staff, eight representatives of parents and four principals.
 The total informants adhere to the research's data requirement.
 Qualitative research provides natural and in-depth interview results.
 Therefore, qualitative research can better comprehend a specific phenomenon.

-Qualitative data analysis refers to Rahayu (2020, pp. 68-69) consisting of coding, initial theme determination, primary theme determination (correlation between initial theme), analysis, and conclusion.
+Qualitative data analysis refers to Rahayu (2020, pp. 68-69) consisting of coding, initial theme determination, primary theme determination (correlation between initial theme), analysis and conclusion.
 Leximancer 4.51 application was used for qualitative data processing.
 Leximancer 4.51 application processes data coding.
 Leximancer provides automated analysis based on text properties (Jones and Diment, 2010).
 Based on the analysis, the visible concept size level was 100%, and the theme size was 33%.
 The relevance count limit for the formed concept of the Leximancer output was not set to describe actors' strategies and constraints fully.
 One of the advantages of Leximancer is good data validity.
-The data reliability used the prominence concept \geq 0.5, and the data validity used triangulation.
-Triangulation is the easiest qualitative data assessment method (Merriam, 2002, pp. 25) that consists of sources, methods, investigators, and theories.
+The data reliability used the prominence concept ≥0.5, and the data validity used triangulation.
+Triangulation is the easiest qualitative data assessment method (Merriam, 2002, p.
+25) that consists of sources, methods, investigators and theories.
 Source triangulation was chosen for this study.

-4. Findings and Discussion
+4. Findings and discussion

-4.1.
-Interaction between Variables
+4.1 Interaction between variables

-Respondent characteristics consist of gender, age, and education, as shown in Table 4.
+Respondent characteristics consist of gender, age and education, as shown in Table 4.